How to Find Opportunities to Serve on Local Boards and Commissions

 Once selected, members typically take an oath of office and often serve for a few years.
 The commitment involves preparing for and attending meetings, contributing ideas, and collaborating with fellow residents and staff.

-Even before applying, you can still attend meetings—most are open to the public.
+Even before applying, you can still attend meetings as most are open to the public.
 It’s a simple way to learn how these groups work and to see yourself at the table.
 It’s a great first step toward deeper involvement.

 Not all boards and commissions function the same way: